 It is a myth that you need three or four letters of recommendation.
 In fact, the colleges strongly prefer that you stick to their requests.
 An additional recommendation should only ever be attached if it truly introduces new information not found in other letters or admission documents.
 Also, keep in mind that your college counselor writes a recommendation letter for you as part of the “Counselor Report” on the Common Application.

-Select a teacher from a core academic course in your Junior year.
+Select a teacher from a core academic course in your junior year.
 Or, if you feel that you have a strong rapport with a teacher in a class you really enjoy in your senior year, it might make sense for you to ask that teacher.
-If you are applying Early Action, however, you’ll want to feel comfortable enough and have enough coursework completed to be able to ask the teacher by October 1 so that he/she has enough notice and time to write a letter on your behalf.
+If you are applying Early Action, however, you’ll want to feel comfortable enough and have enough coursework completed to be able to ask the teacher by Oct.
+1 so that he/she has enough notice and time to write a letter on your behalf.

-If you are fairly set on applying with the intention of majoring in math, science, or engineering, we highly recommend that at least one recommendation letter is from a math or science teacher.
+If you are fairly set on applying with the intention of majoring in math, science or engineering, we highly recommend that at least one recommendation letter is from a math or science teacher.

 Be sure your College Questionnaire is completed in Naviance.
 Your college counselor and teacher can access this helpful information.

 Ask your teacher in person if they would write a letter on your behalf.